Orson Bean: Rising comedian

-Temporary eclipse
+Blacklisting

-Bean was placed on the Hollywood blacklist for attending Communist Party meetings while dating a member, but continued to work through the 1950s and 1960s.
+Bean was placed on the Hollywood blacklist for attending Communist Party meetings while dating a member but continued to work through the 1950s and 1960s.
 "Basically I was blacklisted because I had a cute communist girlfriend," he said in a 2001 interview.
 He only stopped working in television for a year.
-An appearance on The Ed Sullivan Show was cancelled due to his being on the blacklist and he was rendered persona non grata there for years because of it.
-Sullivan eventually relented and re-booked him, declaring that he was the master of his own show, not "Campbell's Soup."(Per the Los Angeles Times, Sullivan "noting that 'it was Campbell Soup that did the blacklisting, not CBS.'")
+An appearance on The Ed Sullivan Show was canceled due to his blacklisting, and he was rendered persona non grata there for years because of it.
+Sullivan eventually relented and re-booked him, declaring that he was the master of his own show, not "Campbell's Soup."
+(Per the Los Angeles Times, Sullivan noted that "'it was Campbell Soup that did the blacklisting, not CBS.'")

 Theater

 On Broadway Bean starred in the original cast of Will Success Spoil Rock Hunter? with Walter Matthau and Jayne Mansfield.
-Then, in 1961, he was featured in Subways Are for Sleeping with Sydney Chaplin, for which he received a Tony Award nomination as Best Featured Actor in a Musical.
+Then, in 1961, he was featured in Subways Are for Sleeping with Sydney Chaplin, for which he was nominated for a Best Featured Actor in a Musical.
 Bean performed in Never Too Late the following year.
 In 1964, he produced the Off-Off-Broadway musical Home Movies — which won an Obie Award.
 And the same year, he appeared in the Broadway production I Was Dancing.
 Bean starred in the musical revue John Murray Anderson’s Almanac.
 He also voiced and sang the role of Charlie Brown on MGM's original 1966 concept album of the musical You're a Good Man, Charlie Brown, and starred in Illya Darling, the 1967 musical adaptation of the film Never on Sunday.

 He was a chief creator and "mainstay" of The Pacific Resident Theatre in Venice, California.